Jay-study-nildana/AzureSpeechServicesForStudents/SpeechHelloWorld/readme.md

-# Azure Speech Services For Students

-Some code I built while teaching my students.
+# SpeechHelloWorld

+A quick and easy solution that contains a demo Web API, console app and a class library.

 # Projects

+1. [TextToSpeech](TextToSpeech) - The main class library.
+You only need this in your own solution to make this work.
-1. [SpeechHelloWorld](SpeechHelloWorld) - Cognitive Services Text to Speech and Long Audio demo.
+1. [SpeechHelloWorld](SpeechHelloWorld) - The console app that is used to test the class library
-1. [JupyterAnacondaFiles](JupyterAnacondaFiles) - Jupyter Anaconda files that can shows a quick use of Long Audio API.
+1. [SpeechHelloWorldAPI](SpeechHelloWorldAPI) - The Web API server that is just like the console app, but a web api.

 # Hire Me